sandra8282/applied-regression-2016/pages/homework.md

   * Choose 4 to 10 key variables from your dataset (including the outcome variable).
 Include a codebook-style table that lists for each chosen variable the names, definitions, type of variable (i.e. categorical, continuous, binary), and the number of missing observations.
 Choose at least two of these variables and provide figures that show their univariate distributions.
 Describe the plotted distributions in words.
   * Run simple linear regressions with two different predictor variables.
 Interpret the results.
 Plot a scatterplot of each regression and include the fitted line on the graph.
 Rescale your predictor variables if necessary to obtain a meaningful interpretation of beta0.
 * (10 points) Using R, create an example of Simpson's paradox using simulated data, where you have a continuous outcome variable, one continuous x variable, and one categorical x variable.
 It is not necessary to fit regression models to show the paradox, but you should use several graphics to illustrate the slopes, as was shown in the slides for class 1.
 You should simulate your data using probability distributions with the R functions such as `rnorm()`, `runif()`, `rpois()`, etc...
 Every time your .Rmd file is re-knit, you should end up with different data, but the story should be the same.

+_Due Tuesday 1/26/2016_

+* Read ISL Chapters 1 and 3.1.
+* Read Faraway Chapters 1 and 2.
+* Read through the syllabus.
+* (5 points) Create a Google Drive folder named "[LastName]-[FirstName]-690NR" (e.g. "Reich-Nick-690NR") and share it with me (nick at umass dot edu).
+You will use this folder to hand in homework assignments.
+* (10 points) Hand in Problem 8 (part c is optional) from ISL Chapter 3 as a PDF file created using RMarkdown.
+You may use ggplot2 functions instead of base R graphics.
+This assignment should be submitted electronically by placing the file in your Google Drive folder created above.
+* (Review) Brush up on creating data analysis reports using RMarkdown.
+* (Review) If you don't know what ``tidy data'' is, [read about it](http://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html).